Avaiga/taipy-gui/doc/extension/README.md

 ### Building the JavaScript bundle

-When all configuration files have been properly set (which is the case in this example), we can build the JavaScript module file:
+When all configuration files have been properly set (which is the case in this example) and the "TAIPY_GUI_DIR" variable is set, we can build the JavaScript module file:

 - Set your directory to `example_library/front-end`
-- Install the Taipy GUI JavaScript bundle:<br/>
+- Install the Taipy GUI JavaScript bundle and the other dependencies:<br/>
   You must run the command:
   ```
-  npm i $TAIPY_GUI_DIR/webapp
+  npm install
   ```
-  (or `npm i %TAIPY_GUI_DIR%\webapp` on Windows machines)

-  where the variable TAIPY_GUI_DIR represents the absolute path to the installation of Taipy GUI, on your filesystem.
-You can use the script `find_taipy_gui_dir.py` that will find this location.
+  This command with fail with a message indicating that the Taipy GUI 'webapp' directory could not be found if the "TAIPY_GUI_DIR" environment variable was not set properly.
 - You can now build the custom element library JavaScript bundle file:
   ```
   npm run build